Welcome to today's edition of the Rush 24-7 podcast.

 Well, one is I don't pay attention to the Democrats other than to comment on them.

-But people who watch the drive-by media, look at the more you expose yourself to this stuff every day, the the greater the chance it's going to affect you.
+I don't listen to them, but people who watch the drive-by media, look, the more you expose yourself to this stuff every day, the greater the chance it's going to affect you.

 We know why they do this is because of Watergate.

-If Republicans continue to just bow down and kiss their feet or bend over forwards and backwards, try to placate them during all this, then I don't see where the people are going to get upset about it because the Republicans will be tantamount to admitting their guilt in this stuff when they don't fight back.
+If Republicans continue to just bow down and kiss their feet or bend over forwards and backwards, try to placate them during all this, I don't see where the people are going to get upset about it because the Republicans will be tantamount to admitting their guilt in this stuff when they don't fight back.

-So anyway, wanted to run that by a quick timeout.
+So, anyway, wanted to run that by a quick timeout.

 Back with much more after this.